neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.server.level`
     - `DistanceManager#forEachBlockTickingChucnks` - Applies the provided consumer for each chunk with block ticking enabled.
     - `ServerLevel`
-        - `areEntitiesActuallyTicking` - Returns whether the entity manager is actually ticking entities.
+        - `areEntitiesActuallyLoadedAndTicking` - Returns whether the entity manager is actually ticking and loading entities in the given chunk.
         - `tickThunder` - Ticks the thunger logic within a given level.
         - `anyPlayerCloseEnoughForSpawning` - Returns if a player is close enough to spawn the entity at the given location.
     - `ServerPlayer$RespawnConfig` - A record containing the respawn information for the player.